eas342/simple_1_over_f_investigation/README.txt

 pairwise_sub_A3 - the pairwise subtracted 54 frames from the raw A3 data.
 No reference pixel or other NCDHAS pipeline processing is applied. pairwise_sub_red - the pairwise subtracted 54 pairs from the NCDHAS-processed ALONG (A5) data with default parameters pairwise_sub_red_no_side_refcor - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data but with side reference pixels subtraction fully turned off.
-See directory "proc2" as well. pairwise_sub_red_rowSub - the pairwise subtracted 54 pairs from the raw ALONG (A5) data.
-The pairs were made from a red file where each group had a row-by-row median subtraction. pairwise_sub_red_rowColSub - the pairwise subtracted 54 pairs from the raw ALONG (A5) data.
-The pairs were made from a red file where each group had a row-by-row and column-by-column median subtraction.
+See directory "proc2" as well. pairwise_sub_red_rowSub - the pairwise subtracted 54 pairs from reduced ALONG (A5) data.
+The pairs were made from a red file where each group had a row-by-row median subtraction after reduction by ncdhas. pairwise_sub_red_rowColSub - the pairwise subtracted 54 pairs from the reduced ALONG (A5) data.
+The pairs were made from a red file where each group had a row-by-row and column-by-column median subtraction after reduction by ncdhas. pairwise_sub_red_smoothedRowKernel - pairwise subtracted 54 pairs from the reduced ALONG (A5) data.
+The pairs were made from a red file where each group had a subtraction from a smoothed image where the smoothing was a 40 pix moving average kernel along the row direction.

 ## Old pairwise files:
 old_1_over_f_after_pairwise_sub/pairwise_sub_red_additional_sub - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data with an extra median subtraction along each row only.
 The row-by-row subtraction is done on the slope image instead of the red image.